ros2/demos/quality_of_service_demo/README.md

 The Publisher in this demo will assert its liveliness based on passed in options, and be stopped after some amount of time.
 When using `AUTOMATIC` liveliness policy, the Publisher is deleted at this time, in order to stop all automatic liveliness assertions in the rmw implementation - therefore only the Subscription will receive a Liveliness event for `AUTOMATIC`.
 For `MANUAL` liveliness policies, the Publisher's assertions are stopped, as well as its message publishing.
-Publishing a messages implicitly counts as asserting liveliness, so publishing is stopped in order to allow the Liveliness lease to lapse.
+Publishing a message implicitly counts as asserting liveliness, so publishing is stopped in order to allow the Liveliness lease to lapse.
 Therefore in the `MANUAL` policy types, you will see Liveliness events from both Publisher and Subscription (in rmw implementations that implement this feature).

 Run `quality_of_service_demo/liveliness -h` for more usage information.